AmmarSAA/Web-Developer-Portfolio-Wordpress-Theme/README.md

 ## License

-This theme is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This theme is licensed under the GNU General Public License v3.0.
 You are free to use, modify, and distribute the theme under the terms of this license.

 ---